 The Seminole County Office of the Emergency Management in conjunction with the health department began administering shots to people 65 and older on Dec.
 28 by appointment only at the Oviedo Mall.
 Health care workers can also go to this site for the vaccine.

-People can continue to check back on the Eventbrite for cancellations or for when more appointments become available but the best way to learn of openings is via text.
+People can continue to check back on the Eventbrite for cancellations or for when more appointments become available.

 This vaccine location is open to people who live outside of Seminole County and the criteria were recently expanded to include non-hospital health care workers.